Giovannicampo/KalmanFilter/docs/KALMAN.md

 \end{bmatrix}
 $$

-- Q is the covariance matrix of the uncertainty of the system; in its main diagonal, there are the variance values of the state variable:
+- Q is the covariance matrix of the uncertainty of the system; in its main diagonal, there are the variance values for each state variable:

 $$
 Q = \begin{bmatrix}